 The novel coronavirus ("COVID-19") pandemic continues to evolve and is currently impacting most countries, communities, and markets.
-In June 2020, the National Bureau of Economic Research officially declared that the United States economy had fallen into a recession.
 Global recessionary conditions are currently expected for the remainder of 2020 as a direct result of the COVID-19 pandemic, although the actual impact and duration are unknown.
-Much of the United States economy is now in the process of reopening, but at the same time, the COVID-19 pandemic is intensifying in many areas of the country.
+Much of the United States economy continues to slowly re-open, but at the same time, the COVID-19 pandemic is intensifying in many areas of the country.
+As a result, some jurisdictions have rolled back reopening plans, and more widespread reinstatement of directives and mandates requiring businesses to again curtail or cease normal operations remains a possibility.

-The extent to which the COVID-19 pandemic may impact our business, financial condition, liquidity, results of operations, or prospects will depend on numerous evolving factors that are out of our control and that we are not able to predict at this time, including, but not limited to: (i) the nature, duration, and scope of the pandemic; (ii) governmental, business, and individuals' actions that have been and continue to be taken in response to the pandemic; (iii) the impact on economic activity from the pandemic (including the effect on market rental rates and farmland values, if any) and actions taken in response; (iv) the effect on our tenants and their farming operations, including any disruptions that would impact their ability to make rental payments to us (including, but not limited to, labor shortages and supply chain disruptions); and (v) the impact on credit markets and our ability to continue to secure debt financing.
+The extent to which the COVID-19 pandemic may impact and may further impact our business, financial condition, liquidity, results of operations, or prospects depends on numerous evolving factors that are out of our control and that we are not able to predict at this time, including, but not limited to: (i) the nature, duration, and scope of the pandemic; (ii) governmental, business, and individuals' actions that have been and continue to be taken in response to the pandemic; (iii) the impact on economic activity from the pandemic (including the effect on market rental rates and farmland values, if any) and actions taken in response; (iv) the effect on our tenants and their farming operations, including any disruptions that would impact their ability to make rental payments to us (including, but not limited to, labor shortages and supply chain disruptions); and (v) the impact on credit markets and our ability to continue to secure debt financing.

 We do not believe that the ongoing COVID-19 pandemic has materially affected our operations or those of our tenants at this point in time.
 Most of our farmers initially experienced increased sales volumes and higher-than-average prices because the pandemic led the public to stockpile food and other necessities.
-However, such volumes and prices have recently returned to more normalized levels.
+However, such volumes and prices have recently returned to more normalized levels, though overall demand and pricing remains above that of the prior year.

-In July 2020, we granted extensions of up to 123 days to two tenants who owed semi-annual rental payments totaling approximately \$343,000 (approximately 0.7% of annual portfolio cash rents).
-These payments were originally scheduled to be paid on July 1, 2020, and the rent deferrals we granted to these tenants extend the new due dates to be on or before November 1, 2020, with all other terms of the existing lease agreements remaining unchanged.
+In July 2020, we granted extensions of up to 123 days to two tenants who owed semi-annual rental payments totaling approximately \$343,000.
+These payments were originally scheduled to be paid on July 1, 2020, and the rent deferrals we granted to these tenants extended the new due dates to be on or before November 1, 2020, with all other terms of the existing lease agreements remaining unchanged.
 Additional time was granted to these tenants due to delays in payments owed to them from their respective processors, which were primarily caused by the strict government-mandated lockdowns in the state of Michigan in response to COVID-19.
-In addition, we are currently awaiting payment from one other tenant who owed an annual rental payment of approximately \$53,000 (approximately 0.1% of annual portfolio cash rents) in July 2020.
-The delay in this payment is primarily due to a delay in our farmer's receipt of certain insurance payouts, which are expected to be settled during August 2020, at which time we would expect to collect the rent owed to us.
-Based on the payment histories and current operational statuses of each of the respective tenants, we currently anticipate being able to collect these rental payments in full within the aforementioned timeframes.
-We have not received any further requests from tenants seeking relief as a result of COVID-19, and all other tenants are current in their rental payments to us.
+These rental payments were collected in full in October 2020, and we have not received any further requests from tenants seeking relief as a result of COVID-19.